If you are worried that an attorney may be mismanaging the grantor's affairs, here are some things you can do:

 - Request an accounting from the attorney: If the attorney charges a fee, the attorney must provide an annual account to the grantor.
 Even if the attorney does not charge a fee, the grantor may demand an accounting at any time and is entitled to receive it.
 If the grantor is incapacitated, a person named in the power of attorney or an adult family member, if no person is named, can request an accounting.

 If the attorney does not comply with this request, the Public Guardian and Trustee (PGT) may direct the attorney to account.
-If the attorney fails to provide an accounting, the Court of Queen's Bench may direct the attorney to provide one on the application of the grantor, a family member, a designated adult, an interested person or the Public Guardian and Trustee.
+If the attorney fails to provide an accounting, the Court of King's Bench may direct the attorney to provide one on the application of the grantor, a family member, a designated adult, an interested person or the Public Guardian and Trustee.

 - An "interested person" can apply to the court for termination of an enduring power of attorney if there is evidence that the attorney is abusing her or his position.